 The goal of commitment theory is to create a nonmarket mechanism to correct the hypothetical bias ex-ante.
-This experiment follows Jacquemet et al. [2013], but I start by using the weaker promise as a commitment device to see whether subjects bid sincerely in a random nth-price auction.
+This experiment follows Jacquemet et al. (2013), but I start by using the weaker promise as a commitment device to see whether subjects bid sincerely in a random nth-price auction.
 This is an ex-ante approach to correct both the hypothetical bias in a hypothetical survey and the downward bias in a real economic commitment auction.
-The experiment uses an induced value auction and has four treatments: (i) base-line hypothetical, (ii) hypothetical + promise, (iii) monetary incentive, and (iv) monetary + promise.
-I run experiment are summarized in table 2.
+The experiment uses an induced value auction and has four treatments: (i) baseline hypothetical, (ii) hypothetical + promise, (iii) monetary incentive, and (iv) monetary + promise.
+The experimental design and the main features of the experiment are summarized in Table 2.

 Design of the IV experiment.
 I use a random nth-price auction as the elicitation mechanism.
 In a random nth-price auction, the market price will be determined by a random draw from the bids.
-If a random draw is the nth highest bid, the n - 1 highest bidders will win the auction and pay the nth highest bid (Shogren et al. [2001b]).
-The random nth-price auction mechanism works similarly to the classic second-price auction except for the market-clearing price2.
-After all the bids are ranked, a random number will
+If a random draw is the nth highest bid, the n - 1 highest bidders will win the auction and pay the nth highest bid (Shogren et al. (2001b)).
+The random nth-price auction mechanism works similarly to the classic second-price auction except for the market-clearing price.1 After all the bids are ranked, a random number will be drawn from [2,N] (the number of total participants).

-2Vickrey [1961] second-price auction has been a popular tool in the lab to elicit subjects' preferences for private goods.
-The Vickrey second-price auction works as follows: each subject submits their bid for a private good, and the bids are ranked from highest to lowest.
-The highest bidder wins the good and pays the second-highest price.
-This mechanism is incentive compatible in theory as it separates what you pay from what you say.
-If a subject be drawn from 2 - N (the number of total participants).
 Assuming that n is the randomly drawn number, the n - 1 highest bidders will win the auction and pay the nth highest price.
-The merits of this mechanism are that it separates what you pay from what you say like the Vickrey auction and it also has more than one winner like the BDM.
+The merits of this mechanism are that it separates what you pay from what you say like the Vickrey auction and it also has more than one winner like the BDM (Becker-deGroot-Marschak) mechanism (Becker et al. (1964)).
 This mechanism is incentive compatible and also has an endogenously determined market-clearing price.
-Shogren et al. [2001b] show that this mechanism is demand revealing in aggregate like the Vickrey auction and that it can engage both the on-margin bidders and the off-margin bidders.
-Previous studies employing the random nth-price auction include Fox et al. [1998], Shogren et al. [2001a];Shogren et al. [2001b], List and Shogren [1998], Parkhurst et al. [2004], and Lusk and Rousu [2006].
+Shogren et al. (2001b) show that this mechanism is demand revealing in aggregate like the Vickrey auction and that it can engage both the on-margin bidders and the off-margin bidders.
+Previous studies employing the random nth-price auction include Fox et al. (1998), Shogren et al. (2001a); Shogren et al. (2001b), List and Shogren (1998), Parkhurst et al. (2004), and Lusk and Rousu (2006).
 These studies prove that the random nth-price auction can reveal the subjects' true preferences in aggregate and engage off-margin bidders.